Death zone: Supplemental oxygen

 Mountaineers use supplemental oxygen in the death zone to reduce deleterious effects.
 An open-circuit oxygen apparatus was first tested on the 1922 and 1924 British Mount Everest expeditions; the bottled oxygen taken in 1921 was not used (see George Finch and Noel Odell).
 In 1953 the first assault party of Tom Bourdillon and Charles Evans used closed-circuit oxygen apparatus.
 The second (successful) party of Edmund Hillary and Tenzing Norgay used open-circuit oxygen apparatus; after ten minutes taking photographs on the summit without his oxygen set on, Hillary said he "was becoming rather clumsy-fingered and slow-moving".

-Physiologist Griffith Pugh was on the 1952 and 1953 expeditions to study the effects of cold and altitude; he recommended acclimatising above 15000 ft for at least 36 days and the use of closed-circuit equipment.
+Physiologist Griffith Pugh was on the 1952 and 1953 expeditions to study the effects of cold and altitude; he recommended acclimatising for four weeks and the use of supplemental oxygen equipment.
 He further studied the ability to acclimatise over several months on the 1960–61 Silver Hut expedition to the Himalayas.

 In 1978, Reinhold Messner and Peter Habeler made the first ascent of Mount Everest without supplemental oxygen.